Parking Regulations

 Vehicle Maintenance

-Vehicle maintenance is prohibited in all campus lots.
-This includes washing, waxing, oil changes, and engine or body repairs.
+Vehicle maintenance is prohibited in all campus parking lots and garages.
+This includes, but is not limited to, washing, waxing, oil changes, tire replacement (except flat tires), and any engine or body repairs.